Quantum Company Navigator

 Find Quantum Computing Companies

 The quantum technology industry is experiencing unprecedented growth and diversification.
-With hundreds of companies emerging across quantum computing, sensing, communications, and security, keeping track of the ecosystem’s key players has become increasingly challenging for investors, researchers, and industry professionals.
+Hundreds of companies are emerging across quantum computing, sensing, communications, and security.
+Investors, researchers, and industry professionals find it increasingly challenging to keep track of the ecosystem’s key players.

 Quantum Navigator addresses this need by providing the most comprehensive, filterable database of quantum companies worldwide.
-Hosted at entangledfuture.com, the platform currently tracks 976 quantum companies across 48 countries, spanning over 154 technology categories.
-This makes it one of the most extensive resources available for understanding the structure and dynamics of the global quantum industry.
+Navigate to entangledfuture.com, the platform presently tracks over 1,000 quantum companies across 48 countries and 154 technology categories.
+This resource helps in understanding the structure and dynamics of the global quantum industry.
+It is one of the most extensive resources available.

 The core of Quantum Navigator is its powerful search functionality.
 Users can filter companies by multiple criteria to find exactly what they’re looking for: